cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 #!/bin/bash
-set -o errexit # terminate the whole script (and thus the container) on an uncaught error set -o nounset # find uninitialized variables set -o pipefail # don't swallow errors on pipe usage
+set -o errexit # terminate the whole script (and thus the container) on an uncaught error set -o nounset # find uninitialized variables set -o pipefail # don't ignore errors on pipe usage
 ```

 How an error is caught is an implementation detail.
-Sometimes it is convenient to test an error case and send a separate
-message, sometimes the error itself is sufficient.
+Sometimes it is convenient to test an error case and send a separate message, sometimes the error itself is sufficient.

 If you already expect errors, then this construct can be helpful: